noctuoidea-buhtig/BlinkReminder/README.md

-BlinkReminder displays a tray message or a shaped window every 10 seconds, so you will be reminded to blink while working and starting at your screen.
+BlinkReminder displays a tray message or a shaped window every 10 seconds, so you will be reminded to blink while working and staring at your screen.

 Precompiled JAR binaries are available at SourceForge.net